skellis46/slipbox/two women dancing.md

 Their screendance -- and it is so clearly a dance for screens -- is only happening in this way because of that smartphone they are holding, and perhaps also the software that will gratefully swallow them and their dance when they are finished.
 Instagram Stories?
 TikTok?

 And now it's 1976 and I have to be quiet because my sister is recording a TV screening of ABBA through her portable cassette recorder's on-board microphone.
 Ssshhhh!
-Later she plays back this lowest of lo-fi recordings and grooves to the _Dancing Queen_.[@abba-1976-dancing] My sister at the time is 14 years old, and that box of modern at the time recording technology silences me, if only for 3 minutes and 52 seconds.
+Later she plays back this lowest of lo-fi recordings and grooves to _Dancing Queen_.[@abba-1976-dancing] My sister at the time is 14 years old, and that shoebox-sized hunk of _modern_ recording technology silences me, if only for 3 minutes and 52 seconds.

 This text is a series of projections and confabulations disguised as an attempt to understand and communicate my ambivalence and wonder regarding what I saw that afternoon in a park on the outskirts of London during lockdown.
 But before I get to ambivalence and wonder, I need to take three steps backwards.

+include note about [[apophenia and seeking patterns]] -- and that perhaps this what I am doing here.

+note how my approach is more or less rational -- [[rationality and what is likely]].
+What is useful, what is likely, what is pertinent.
+This is the labor of this writing.

+- enframing
+- technological determinism
+- device paradigm and focal things
+- standing reserve
+- printing press
+- the dao of butchering a cow
+- friendship, play and the infinite game

 ## First step backwards: Technological determinism